Successful (Sales) People Develop Great Habits

 Employees are motivated by increments of appreciation and progress.

-Great news — if employees need more consistency, results and appreciate and companies need Pipeline Generation to be a constant action — surely this is good for everyone?
+Great news — if employees need more consistency, results and appreciation and companies need Pipeline Generation to be a constant action — surely this is good for everyone?

 So how can we achieve this?